HristovB/AlphaBot2_ASI/README.md

 ### void initialize()

-This function should always be called in the ***void setup()*** function of the Arduino IDE, as it initializes basic pins for the sensors and motors, OLED display, RGB diodes as well as the Serial Monitor.
+This function should always be called in the ***void setup()*** function of the Arduino IDE, as it initializes basic pins for the sensors and motors, the OLED display, RGB diodes as well as the Serial Monitor.

 **Input:** *None*
 **Output:** *None*